Fuzzy simplicial sets and their application to geometric data analysis: Application to data visualization: IsUMap

-We next describe the concrete algorithms that we use to perform the mathematical steps described in the list above.
-We represent the metric space by a distance matrix, with entries $D_{ij}=d(x_i,x_j)$.
-All operations above are then performed on this matrix: \begin{enumerate} \item The $k$ nearest neighbors can be found with a time complexity of $\mathcal{O}(N(k+\log N))$ using $kd$-Trees (cf.~\cite{Bentley1975}).
-However, the runtime does not scale well for high $d=n$ but one can achieve even better results using approximate gradient descent algorithms that can be parallelized (cf., for example, \cite{douze2024faiss}).
-In any case, one then sets $D_{ii_j}=d(x_i,x_{i_j})$ for $j\in\{1,\cdots,k\}$ and all other entries are set to $\infty$.
-Uniformization is achieved by simple row-wise normalization, i.e.~$D_{ij}\leftarrow D_{ij} / d(x_i,x_{i_k})$. \item To apply the merge operation, \eqref{eq:knnMerge}, we first compute the term $T_{ij}:=-\log(T(e^{-d_i(x_i,x_{j})},e^{-d_{j}(x_{j},x_{i})}))$ for all $x_i,x_j\in X$, and only thereafter the infimum operation. $T_{ij}$ can be efficiently computed by noting that $d_{j}(x_{j},x_{i})$ is just equal to $D^T_{ij}$ (where $D^T$ is the transpose of $D$).
-Hence one can apply $-\log(T(e^{-D},e^{-D^T}))$ efficiently in parallel to all elements of the sparse matrix $D$ (sparse in the sense that there are at most $kN$ non-infinite values, for which computations have to be performed) and its transpose (just like in UMAP).
-After that we compute all infimum distances by applying Dijkstra's algorithm to the resulting matrix (just like in Isomap).\\ Dijkstra has a time complexity of $N(N\log(N)+E)$ for computing all shortest paths between any two points.
+Thereafter, we apply the log-operation and then execute the Dijkstra routine to compute the infimum in \eqref{eq:mergemetricUM}.
+Dijkstra has a time complexity of $N(N\log(N)+E)$ for computing all shortest paths between any two points.
 Since the number of edges $E$ is at most equal to $kN$ (because we consider only the $k$-nearest neighbor graph), and $k$ usually depends on $N$ at most logarithmically, we have $E\propto N\log(N)$ as well and hence obtain a complexity of roughly $N^2\log (N)$, which bounds the overall complexity of our algorithm.
-We implemented a parallel version of Dijkstra, that can roughly reduce the computation time by a factor proportional to the total number $T$ of CPU threads, i.e.~the sequential complexity becomes proportional to $N^2\log(N) / T$. \item For the embedding, natural choices for metric relations are classical, metric or non-metric multidimensional Scaling (MDS, cf.~\cite{Torgerson1952}, \cite{borg05}).
-Classical MDS requires to determine the $m$ biggest eigenvectors of the matrix $D$.
-This can be done using the Lanczos algorithm (cf.~\cite{lanczos1950}, and later improvements), which has a high efficiency due to stepwise determination of the eigenvectors, of which often only $m=2$ or $m=3$ have to be computed for data visualization.
-Metric or non-metric MDS is either performed using simple gradient descent, which however might run into a local minimum, or the SMACOF algorithm \cite{SMACOF}, which however has a higher time complexity of $\mathcal{O}(N^2)$, though there are parallel versions, \cite{Orts2019}. \end{enumerate} This concludes the description of our algorithm both from a theoretical and from a practical point of view, including rough bounds on its time complexity, and hence fully answers \ref{q4}.\\ Note that the algorithm presents an alternative path to UMAP as presented in diagram \ref{diag:umapAlternative} but is also close to Isomap \cite{Tenenbaum00}.
-This makes a previously unsuspected connection between those methods apparent, and shows how to combine them in a meaningful way.
-Since the algorithm represents this combination of Isomap and UMAP, and takes place entirely in the category $\bo{UM}$, we decided to call it \textbf{IsUMap}.
+We implemented a parallel version of Dijkstra, that can roughly reduce the computation time by a factor proportional to the total number $T$ of CPU threads, i.e.~the sequential complexity becomes proportional to $N^2\log(N) / T$, resulting in a significant speedup compared to previous implementations of similar algorithms like Isomap. \item For the metric embedding, classical MDS (cMDS) requires to determine the $m$ biggest eigenvectors of the matrix $D$.
+This can be done using the Lanczos algorithm (cf.~\cite{lanczos1950}, and later improvements), which has a high efficiency due to stepwise determination of the eigenvectors, of which often only $m=2$ or $m=3$ have to be computed for data visualization. \item Optionally, metric or non-metric MDS is thereafter initialized with cMDS and performed using stochastic gradient descent (SGD), which we implemented ourselves in pytorch \cite{pytorch2019}.
+Note that there is also the SMACOF algorithm \cite{SMACOF} to solve the metric MDS problem.
+It has a higher chance to evade running into a local minimum but also a higher time complexity of $\mathcal{O}(N^2)$, though there are parallel versions, \cite{Orts2019}.
+With small batch sizes, SGD can achieve a complexity significantly lower than $\mathcal{O}(N^2)$. \item A chosen clustering algorithm (like Leiden or Linkage clustering) is applied to the original fuzzy graph or geodesic distance matrix and returns cluster indices that we use to obtain clusters in the embedding space.
+We also determine the medoids and their distances of the original distance matrix, which correspond to special points in the embedding space.
+Thereafter we compute the convex hulls of the embedded clusters with scipy \cite{2020SciPy-NMeth} and finally use stochastic gradient descent (again implemented in pytorch) to pull the convex hulls apart.
+Specifically, we minimize the following objective via gradient descent